apigee/api-platform-samples/sample-proxies/oauth-login-app/README.md

 ### Get help

-For assistance, please refer to the [Apigee Customer Support](https://community.apigee.com/content/apigee-customer-support) page.
+For assistance, please use [Apigee Support](https://community.apigee.com/content/apigee-customer-support).

-Copyright © 2014 Apigee Corporation
+Copyright © 2014, 2015 Apigee Corporation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy